 The result is a fast or irregular heartbeat.
 It can sometimes feel like a flutter.
-These abnormal rhythms are called arrhythmias or cardiac arrhythmias.
+These abnormal rhythms are called arrhythmias.

 When your heart beats erratically, it does not pump blood as efficiently as it should.
-You may feel ill because oxygen isn’t being properly delivered to all parts of your body.
+You may feel ill or experience other Afib symptoms because oxygen isn’t being properly delivered to all parts of your body.